MEM2677/spid-bundle-be/README.md

 where `default-sso-in-namespace-deployment-aaabbbccc-dddee` is the name of the Keycloak pod.

-You have to wait a few instants to let Keycloak sense the new provider and install it.
+You have to wait a few instants to let Keycloak detect the new provider and install it.

 The result of this operation is to add a new identity provider, **SPID**, to the list of those already available.
 This provider will be configured automatically when the bundle is installed.